SSigl/Biostatistics---IRT-functions/README.md

 If we wish to apply the whole operation to several items, we might use the "simulation_2_tot" function, which will simply successively apply the "simulation_2" function to a vector of items, "items".

+# To better compare the results of simulations : "simulation_3"

+The "simulation_3" functions re-use the previous simulation we wrote ; we use this "simulation_3" function if we want to lead specific simulations and to display all their results side by side.
+The "simulation_3" has the same arguments as the "simulation_2" function.
+The difference between "simulation_2" and "simulation_3" is that "simulation_2" will only lead the simulation for the original item "item" and the differenciated items created from "item" and the differenciating variable "diffvar", whereas "simulation_3" will in addition lead the simulation for the items in itemlist which are not the item "item".
+Then, the "simulation_3" function will display the result of the simulation for all items in itemlist and for the differenciated items.

+# To plot simulations and success rates of differenciated variables in the same graph : "simulation_4_int" (intermediary function) and "simulation_4"

+The last simulation functions we wrote may be used to plot in the same graph the real and simulated success rates of an item, as well as the real success rates of differenciated items created from the item and a differenciating variable.
+These functions do not present any substantial changes in relation to the previous functions we wrote : the "simulation_4_int" function does follow exactly the same steps as the "simulation_2_int" ans "simulation_2" function, but it was necessary to write a new function to obtain the desired result because plot-objects in R are difficult to modify once they are plot, so we needed to directly work on the plot, and so to write another function.

+The "simulation_4_int" function has the same arguments as the "simulation_2" function.
+The "simulation_4_int" function returns a single graph with the real success rate of an original item, the simulated success rate of this original item, and the real success rates of differenciated items created from the original item and a differentiating variable.

+If we wish to repeat "simulation_4_int" function on several items instead of only one, we use the "simulation_4" function which calls the "simulation_4_int" function for each item in "items", which is a vector of character strings.

+# A global function : "simulation"